pexip/os-python-cryptography/docs/development/test-vectors.rst

 * ``asymmetric/PKCS8/rsa_pss_2048_hash_mask_salt.pem`` - A 2048-bit RSA PSS key
   with the hash (SHA256), mask algorithm (SHA256), and salt length (32) PSS parameters set.
+* ``asymmetric/Traditional_OpenSSL_Serialization/testrsa.pem`` - A 2048-bit RSA
+  key, encoded as a "traditional" ``RSA PRIVATE KEY`` PEM block, rather than a ``PRIVATE KEY`` block.
+* ``asymmetric/Traditional_OpenSSL_Serialization/testrsa-encrypted.pem`` - The
+  above, encrypted at the PEM level with AES-128-CBC and password "password".
+* ``asymmetric/Traditional_OpenSSL_Serialization/key1.pem`` - The above,
+  encrypted at the PEM level with DES-EDE3-CBC and password "123456".
+* ``asymmetric/Traditional_OpenSSL_Serialization/key2.pem`` - The above,
+  encrypted at the PEM level with AES-128-CBC and password "a123456".
+* ``asymmetric/DER_Serialization/testrsa.der`` - The above as a DER-encoded
+  RSAPrivateKey structure.
+* ``asymmetric/DSA/custom/nilpotent.pem`` -- A key where the field is actually a ring and the generator of the multiplicative subgroup is actually nilpotent with low degree.
+Taken from BoringSSL (see ``TEST(DSATest, NilpotentGenerator)``).
+* ``asymmetric/PKCS8/ec-invalid-private-scalar.pem`` - Contains a PKCS8 encoded
+  PEM with a ``secp256r1`` OID and an invalid (very large) private scalar.
+* ``asymmetric/PKCS8/invalid-version.der`` - Contains a PKCS8 encoded DER with
+  an invalid version field.
+* ``asymmetric/PKCS8/unknown-oid.der`` - Contains a PKCS8 encoded DER with an
+  unknown OID.
+* ``asymmetric/Traditional_OpenSSL_Serialization/rsa-wrong-version.pem`` - An
+  RSA key, encoded as a "traditional" ``RSA PRIVATE KEY`` PEM block, with an invalid version number.
+* ``asymmetric/Traditional_OpenSSL_Serialization/dsa-wrong-version.pem`` - A
+  DSA key, encoded as a "traditional" ``DSA PRIVATE KEY`` PEM block, with an invalid version number.
+* ``asymmetric/PKCS8/ec-inconsistent-curve.pem`` - A PKCS8 encoded EC key where
+  the the curve OID in the parameters does not match the curve OID in the key.
+* ``asymmetric/PKCS8/ec-inconsistent-curve2.pem`` - A PKCS8 encoded EC key
+  where the the curve OID in the parameters does not match the curve OID in the key (the OIDs are reversed from ``ec-inconsistent-curve.pem``).
+* ``asymmetric/EC/ec-missing-curve.pem`` - A PKCS#1 encoded EC key where the
+  curve OID is missing.
+* ``asymmetric/PKCS8/ec-consistent-curve.pem`` - A PKCS8 encoded EC key where
+  the the curve OID in the parameters is the same as the curve OID in the key (encoding the curve OID twice is duplicative, as the inner curve is optional).
+* ``asymmetric/PKCS8/ec-invalid-version.pem`` - A PKCS8 encoded EC key with an
+  invalid elliptic curve version field.
+* ``asymmetric/PKCS8/enc-rsa-3des.pem`` - A PKCS8 encoded RSA key encrypted
+  with 3DES, with the password "password".
+* ``asymmetric/PKCS8/enc-unknown-algorithm.pem`` - A PKCS8 encoded key with an
+  unknown encryption algorithm.
+* ``asymmetric/PKCS8/enc-unknown-pbkdf2-prf.pem`` - A PKCS8 encoded key
+  encrypted using PBKDF2 with an unknown PRF.
+* ``asymmetric/PKCS8/enc-unknown-kdf.pem`` - A PKCS8 encoded key encrypted
+  using an unknown KDF.
+* ``asymmetric/Traditional_OpenSSL_Serialization/key1-no-dek-info.pem`` - An
+  RSA key in an encrypted PEM with no ``DEK-Info`` header.
+* ``asymmetric/Traditional_OpenSSL_Serialization/key1-malformed-dek-info.pem``
+  - An RSA key in an encrypted PEM with a malformed ``DEK-Info`` header (no comma).
+* ``asymmetric/Traditional_OpenSSL_Serialization/key1-malformed-iv.pem`` - An
+  RSA key in an encrypted PEM with a malformed IV (not valid hex).
+* ``asymmetric/Traditional_OpenSSL_Serialization/key1-short-iv.pem`` - An
+  RSA key in an encrypted PEM with an IV that's too short (less than 8 bytes).
+* ``asymmetric/PKCS8/rsa-pbewithmd5anddescbc.pem`` - A PKCS8 encoded RSA key
+  encrypted using the ``pbeWithMD5AndDES-CBC`` algorithm with the password ``hunter2``.
+* ``asymmetric/PKCS8/rsa-pbe-3des-long-salt.pem`` - A PKCS8 encoded RSA key
+  encrypted with a 20 byte salt with the password ``password``.

 Key exchange
 ~~~~~~~~~~~~